AaronJ59/Projects/Eternal Encouragement/README.md

 #### Video Demo: https://youtu.be/Ec2yQxWwp5A
 ### <ins>Description<ins>

 Eternal Encouragement is a website made for the purpose of allowing users to easily access timeless advice from the Bible.
-We can't control every situation in our lives, but we can control how we act with the emotions that a situation may produce.
-The purpose of this site is to help with such circumstances.

 At the bottom of the homepage, users can type out the emotion/emotions that they are experiencing or addictions that they are struggling with.
 Once the user is done typing, multiple bible verses are generated that relate to the emotions/temptations expressed in the text box.
 Next to the verse on the screen, an image of the person who authored the book is generated.
 Clicking on the image will produce a popup that gives important and interesting information about that author.